 Solid Pants in Neutral

 While I tend to wear jeans most days, I also like to have other pants in my wardrobe, both for dressier occasions and variety’s sake.
 If you’re a working gal you may want more, but even if your lifestyle is rather casual I suggest having at least one pair of other pants, preferably in your personal wardrobe neutral shades (see this post for determining your wardrobe colors).

 While I still keep my short sleeve tees accessible during the fall and often wear them, I do like to have a good selection of 3/4 length and long sleeve tees in my fall wardrobe.
 I suggest you have several good, comfortable and well fitting long sleeve or 3/4 length sleeve t-shirts in neutrals like white, off white, grey or black.
-But it’s also great to have a few stripes or other colors.

 A chambray shirt is such a versatile piece.
 You can dress it down with jeans or other casual pants, such as cargos.
 But you can also pair it with a pretty pencil skirt or dressier slacks for the office or church.
 Adding a chambray shirt is also a great way to wear white jeans into the fall and winter.

 I think it’s smart for every gal to also have a pretty statement blouse at the ready.
 Depending on your style aesthetic, this could be a silk blouse or a cotton one, polyester or a blend.
 And while I think a solid is your best bet, you could opt for a pretty floral or other pattern, too.
 You just want this one blouse to be extremely versatile, pairing easily with many of your jeans, skirts and pants.

 Let’s hear it for completer pieces!!!
 Yay!
 Great outer layers are one of my top 5 favorite things about fall, right in there with pumpkin spice lattes, apple picking, colorful leaves and candy corn.
 I suggest you consider three completer pieces as wardrobe essentials.